What shareholders can do to beat the market with Umpqua Holdings Corporation (UMPQ) stock - The Dwinnex

 Ratios:

-For a deeper understanding of Umpqua Holdings Corporation’s stock, let’s take a closer look at its various ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 3.69 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 5.26.
+To gain a deeper understanding of UMPQ’s stock, we examine its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 3.53 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 5.03.
 In the meantime, Its Debt-to-Equity ratio is 0.16 whereas as Long-Term Debt/Eq ratio is at 0.16.

 Upgrades & Downgrades